5jt/dyalog-cookbook/manuscript/04_packaging.md

 * `GetCommandLineArgs` ignores its right argument.
 It makes that very clear by using the name "dummy". "ignored" would be fine as well.
 When you change this at one stage or another then of course you have to change that name to something meaningful.

 * Make sure that a `⎕LX` statement can be executed from anywhere.
 That requires the path to be fully qualified, therefore `#.MyApp` rather than `MyApp`.
 Make that a habit too.
-You won't regret it when later on you want to execute the statement.
+You won't regret it when later on you want to execute the statement:

 * By introducing a function `Version` we start to keep track of changes.